rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 NODE_ENV=production RAILS_ENV=development bin/rails s
 ```

-When running `rails assets:precompile` to compile your build, you don't have to set NODE_ENV to production explicity because [Webpacker does this for you](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/tasks/webpacker/compile.rake#L21).
+Speaking of production, when running `rails assets:precompile` to compile your build, you don't have to set NODE_ENV to production explicitly because [Webpacker does this for you](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/tasks/webpacker/compile.rake#L21).
 Otherwise, development is the default.

 Another key point the production and development configurations are designed for compiling your JS for a real browser.
 Though they have different optimization characteristics, [they share the same browser-focused Babel config](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/install/config/babel.config.js#L28-L38) which will transform your nice ES6+ syntax into JavaScript your supported browsers will understand.